mybest

 Included Accessories and Functions

 When you're buying a jigsaw for the first time, you'll probably want one that comes with all the accessories needed for successful woodworking.
 Having features that make preparation and cleanup easy is an added convenience.
-So we awarded each jigsaw points for ease of maintenance based on the following criteria.

 • Does it come with its own storage case?